kamlekar/kamlekar.github.io/_posts/2020-09-01-covid-home-quarantine-experience.md

 > Note: Even after doing the above things, we had cold and then fever which we suppressed by having citrizen and paracetemol tablets.
 Citrizen and paracetemol tablets might not be suitable for everyone.
 Please consult your doctor before taking it.

-Also, we took special care of our father who is 72 years and has diabetes and heart problems.
+Also, we took special care of our father who is 72 years old who has diabetes and heart problems.
 Kept him in strict isolation in a room with single person point of contact.
 We were afraid to quarantine him in home but still we did so as his symptoms were mild.